AhnJihwan/AhnTri/README.md

 - Timer

 WIW(What I Want, Unaccomplished yet)
+- Paging(Able to do it quick)
-- Directory access
+- Directory access(Long...)
-- Graphichs
+- Graphics
 - Fonts

 # Multiboot